ASC Industry Awareness

 Out-of-Network Watch

 Americans for Fair Health Care, an advocacy group for providers in their surprise-billing challenges, issued a report of a survey of over 30,000 physicians.
 The survey found that 35% of the time insurers failed to make payment within the requisite 30 days and 22% of the time insurers completely failed to pay their No Surprises Act (NSA) Independent Dispute Resolutions.
 Due to the September 2024 bipartisan bill to increase penalties for late payment or nonpayment, many expect further federal government efforts to enforce compliance.
 Even with these issues, NSA can protect patients from surprise billing and from disputes over payment.
-Last month, North Carolina fined an insurer $3.4 million for violations.
+In February, North Carolina fined an insurer $3.4 million.

 Healthcare Digital Transformation Watch